-- The force-directed interchange algorithm uses the force vector to select a pair of logic cells to swap. - > The force-directed relaxation a chain of logic cells is moved. - The force-directed pairwise relaxation algorithm swaps one pair of logic cells at a time. - Force-directed solution minimize the energy of the system, corresponding to minimizing the sum of the squares of the distances separating logic cells.
+- The force-directed interchange algorithm uses the force vector to select a pair of logic cells to swap. - > The force-directed relaxation a chain of logic cells is moved. - The force-directed pairwise relaxation algorithm swaps one pair of logic cells at a time.

+We reach a force-directed solution when we minimize the energy of the system, corresponding to minimizing the sum of the squares of the distances separating logic cells.
 Force-directed placement algorithms thus also use a quadratic cost function.